prcutler/stoneopen/wp-content/themes/accesspress-parallax/readme.txt

 ---------------------------------------------

 == Changelog ==
+Version 1.25.0
+* CSS fixes to make compaltible with the latest release of WordPress 4.4
+* Auto Transition Bug in main slider fixed

 Version 1.24.9
-* Mimor bug on Slider fixed for RTL
+* Minor bug on Slider fixed for RTL
 * Google Map Section content not displaying issue fixed

 Version 1.24.8